Gitflow for DevOps¶

 - The

-phippyproduction instanceapp-phippy-prdis aComponentof typewebsite - It depends on a
+phippyinstanceapp-phippy-prdis aComponentof typewebsitewith lifecyleproduction - It depends on a

-- A contributor contributes compontents, resources or relations to the model
+- A catalog contributes compontents, resources or relations to the inventory model.

-- A consumer consumes compontents, resources or relations from the model for its own configuration.
+- A consumer consumes compontents, resources or relations from all the catalogs for its own configuration.

 |---|---|---|